thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 - Explain what an entity relationship diagram is.
 - Explain why an entity relationship diagram is useful.
-- Explain what the four PostgreSQL column constraints are.
+- Explain what PostgreSQL column constraints are.
 - Use PostgreSQL column constraints to implement an entity relationship diagram.
 - Explain what a join statement is.
 - Explain why a join statement is useful.